Redsskull/spacefight/roadmap.md

 - [ ] write a story for the game
 - [ ] Create the game window
 - [ ] Create the main menu
-- [ ] Create the player character
-- [ ] Create the helper character
 - [ ] Create the first level
 - [ ] Create the first boss
 - [ ] Create the second level